National Council of Educational Research and Training: Logo

-The design of the NCERT logo is taken from an Ashokan period relic of the 3rd century BCE which was found in excavations near Maski in Raichur district, Karnataka.
+The NCERT logo was designed by Manubhai Chhaganlal Gajjar in 1961 at the National Institute of Design, Ahmedabad.
+The design is taken from an Ashokan period relic of the 3rd century BCE which was found in excavations near Maski in Raichur district, Karnataka.
 The motto has been taken from the Isha Upanishad and means 'life eternal through learning'.
 The three intertwined swans symbolize the integration of the three aspects of the work of NCERT, namely research & development, training and extension.

 Textbooks

 Textbooks published by NCERT are prescribed by the Central Board of Secondary Education (CBSE) from classes I to XII, with exceptions for a few subjects, especially for the Class 10 and 12 Board Examination.
 Around 19 school boards from 14 states have adopted or adapted the books.
 Those who wish to adopt the textbooks are required to send a request to NCERT, upon which soft copies of the books are received.
 The material is press-ready and may be printed by paying a 5% royalty, and by acknowledging NCERT.

 The textbooks are in color-print and are among the least expensive books in Indian book stores.
 Textbooks created by private publishers are priced higher than those of NCERT.
 According to a government policy decision in 2017, the NCERT will have the exclusive task of publishing central textbooks from 2018, and the role of CBSE will be limited to conducting examinations.

 National Council of Educational Research and Training had designed the books digitally in the Indian Sign Language from year 2021 for students with hearing disabilities from classes 1 to 5.

+In 2022, the NCERT had undertaken the task of removing content from their textbooks and they called it "rationalisation".
+The official reason for the rationalisation of content in the textbook was to reduce stress on students after the COVID-19 pandemic.
+Contents of the textbook had been rationalised in the view of the following: